Cloud-Schematics/multitier-vpc-bastion-host/README.md

 VPC Security Group and network ACL rules are applied to:
 - Allow only inbound SSH access to the bastion host from Schematics
 - Allow only inbound SSH access to the app VSIs from the bastion host
-- Allow only inbound HTTP access on port 8080 from the public load-balancer to the frontend VSIs
+- Allow only inbound HTTP access on port 8080 from the public load-balancer to the blue VSIs
-- Allow only inbound Mongodb access on port 27017 from the frontend VSIs to the backend VSIs
+- Allow only inbound Mongodb access on port 27017 from the blue VSIs to the green VSIs
-- Outbound access is enabled for both frontend and backend VSIs for DNS and software installation
+- Outbound access is enabled for both blue and green VSIs for DNS and software installation
 - All other inbound and outbound traffic to the bastion host and app VSIs is denied by both ACLs and Security groups

 To mitigate the security risks of SSH connections over the public network to the